BA in Social Science

 What other kinds of information do I need?

 To receive a Bachelor of Arts degree, you may need to complete other general education classes and requirements.
 For example, CSU, Chico has an upper division theme requirement (9 units), called Pathways, that all students must fulfill.
-Currently two Pathways themes are offered entirely online: Global Development Studies and International Studies.
-The SOSC advisors can direct you to the appropriate online Pathways courses.
+Three Pathways themes are offered entirely online: Global Development Studies, International Studies, and Gender and Sexuality Studies.
+The Social Science advisors can direct you to the appropriate online Pathways courses.
 It is helpful for new students, if possible, to attend a summer orientation held by the advising office on campus.
 If you have other concerns or questions about offices and resources that might be helpful to you as an online student, please go to our Student Services page.